-- If you are running HP OO LB on a system that is not running HP CSA, select a

-directory in which to store the certificate file, enter paslb.cer as the file name,

-and click Save.

-- D. Click Next.

-- E. Click Finish.

-- F. Click OK.

 - iv.
-Click OK.

-- 3. If you are running HP OO LB on a system that is not running HP CSA, copy the paslb.cer file to the \$CSA_JRE_HOME/lib/security directory on the system running HP CSA (where \$CSA_JRE_HOME is the directory in which the JRE that is used by HP CSA is installed).

-- 4. On the system running HP CSA, open a command prompt and run the following commands:
+Click OK. - 3.
+If you are running HP OO LB on a system that is not running HP CSA, copy the paslb.cer file to the <csa_jre>\lib\security directory on the system running HP CSA (where <csa_jre> is the directory in which the JRE that is used by HP CSA is installed). - 4.
+On the system running HP CSA, open a command prompt and run the following commands:

 '''

-cd $CSA_JRE_HOME/lib/security

-../../bin/keytool -importcert -alias paslb -file paslb.cer
+...\...\bin\keytool -importcert -alias paslb -file paslb.cer

 -keystore cacerts -storepass changeit

 '''

-where \$CSA_JRE_HOME is the directory in which the JRE that is used by HP CSA is installed.
+where <csa_jre> is the directory in which the JRE that is used by HP CSA is installed.